-The secret history of women's football
+Women's World Cup 2023: When women's football thrived decades ago

 Lily Parr was a winger and one of the first female professional players.

-She played for the Dick Kerr's Ladies team which got its name from the munitions factory in Preston where most of the team worked during World War One.
+She played for the Dick, Kerr's Ladies team which got its name from the munitions factory in Preston where most of the team worked during World War One.

 They were the first women's team to play wearing shorts, and the first to go on an overseas tour.

-Lily was also a smoker and her wages were supplemented by packets of Woodbine cigarettes.
+Lily was also a smoker, which led to rumours her wages were supplemented by packets of Woodbine cigarettes.

-In 2002, she became the first woman to be inducted into the National Football Museum Hall of Fame.
+In 2002, she became the first woman to be inducted into the National Football Museum Hall of Fame - and she recently became the first female footballer to be commemorated with a statue.

 Women's matches pulled in enormous crowds